danajanezic/zli/bin/commands/globals.md

 The ZLI CLI interpreter provides the following sets of globals:
 - Those inherited from ZX
 - Common helper functions and context variables
-- Helpers namespaced to `vn` that are either less common, has a name that shouldn't pollute the global space, or both
+- Helpers namespaced to `_z` that are either less common, has a name that shouldn't pollute the global space, or both

 To see a list of these globals run this command with the additional `--show` option